 - Finish Electrical Work

 Now that your walls and ceiling are ready, it’s time to go back and do some finishing electrical work.
-This consists of adding receptacle covers, switches and light fixtures.
+Add in the light fixtures and plan where your computer station will be.

 Complete your renovation by laying carpet, tile, hardwood or laminate flooring in your new shed.